EPFL-LAP/dynamatic/README.md

 Dynamatic is an academic, open-source high-level synthesis compiler that produces synchronous dynamically-scheduled circuits from C/C++ code.
 Dynamatic generates synthesizable RTL which currently targets Xilinx FPGAs and delivers significant performance improvements compared to state-of-the-art commercial HLS tools in specific situations (e.g., applications with irregular memory accesses or control-dominated code).
 The fully automated compilation flow of Dynamatic is based on MLIR.
 It is customizable and extensible to target different hardware platforms and easy to use with commercial tools such as Vivado (Xilinx) and Modelsim (Mentor Graphics).

+We welcome contributions and feedback from the community.
+If you would like to participate, please check out our [contribution guidelines](docs/GettingStarted.md#contributing) and/or join our [Zulip community server](https://dynamatic.zulipchat.com/join/kb5xdsftwz2gr76rlxqa6vz5/).

 ## Building the project

 The following instructions can be used to setup Dynamatic from source.